What is reverse logistics in home improvement retail?

 How is reverse logistics different for big and bulky goods?

-Big and bulky goods require freight transportation and specialist handling rather than parcel-based systems.
+Big and bulky goods require freight transportation and specialized handling rather than small-package systems.

 Appliances and large home improvement items cannot move through standard returns networks and require dedicated recovery facilities.